Analysis: Booker's Seven Basic Plots Analysis

 Janie’s relationship is everything she could ever want.

-Tea Cake’s pride gets in the way of her and Janie’s marital bliss.
+Tea Cake’s pride gets in the way of marital bliss.

 Tea Cake becomes rabid and turns on Janie.

 Tea Cake’s illness is getting worse.
-He’s becoming fractious and jealousy guards Janie.
-Eventually, Tea Cake’s jealousy overcomes him and he pulls a gun on his beloved wife.
+He is becoming paranoid and jealousy guards Janie.
+Eventually, Tea Cake’s jealousy overcomes him, and he pulls a gun on his beloved wife.

 Thrilling Escape and Return

 It’s not thrilling, but Janie heads back to Eatonville.